Polyakov's formulation of $2d$ bosonic string theory: Liouville Quantum field theory with fixed modulus

 \subsection{The correlation functions}

 The correlation functions of LQFT can be thought of as the exponential moments $e^{\alpha \varphi(x)}$ of the random function $\varphi$, the law of which is ruled by the path integral \eqref{liouvillemesure}, evaluated at some location $x\in M$ with weight $\alpha$.
-Yet, the field $\varphi$ is not a fairly defined function (it belongs to $H^{-s}(M)$) so that the construction requires some care.
+Yet, the field $\varphi$ is not a well-defined function as it belongs to $H^{-s}(M)$ for $s>0$, so that the construction requires some care.

 As before let $g\in {\rm Met}(M)$.
 We fix $n$ points $x_1,\dots,x_n$ ($n\geq 0$) on $M$ with respective associated weights $\alpha_1,\dots,\alpha_n\in\R$.
 We denote ${\bf x}=(x_1,\dots,x_n)$ and ${\boldsymbol \alpha} =(\alpha_1,\dots,\alpha_n)$.
 The rigorous definition of the primary fields will require a regularization scheme.
 We introduce the following $\eps$-regularized functional